Location: | Bone |

 Treatment: | Surgery, chemotherapy |

-Bone tumours usually occur in the bones of the limbs (average of 75%).
+Osteosarcoma, a bone tumour, usually occurs in the bones of the limbs (average of 75%).
 This tumour type is known to appear twice as much on the front limb as on the hind limb and has a preferential location per bone.
 Twenty-five % of bone tumours appear in the skull and spine (27% at the lower jaw, 22% the upper jaw, 15% spine, 14% skull, 10% ribs, 9% nasal cavity/sinus near the nose, 6% hip bones).
 Although rare, bone tumours can also be found in mammary glands, subcutaneous tissue, spleen, intestines, liver, kidney, testicle, vagina, eye, stomach ligament, the delineation of the articulation (synovium), meninges, adrenals.
+Not all bone tumours are osteosarcomas.
+These other bone tumours are less common than osteosarcomas and may be less aggressive.

-Metastases are common and develop early during the course of the disease.
-Of note, they usually don’t cause any symptoms and therefore often go unnoticed (= subclinical).
-Although at the time of diagnosis less than 15% of dogs will show detectable metastases on radiographs, about 90% of dogs dies within one year with metastases in the lungs (when treatment was limited to surgery).
-This tumour type metastasizes usually via the blood, but in rare cases it can also be found in the local lymph nodes.
-The lungs are the most reported location for metastases, followed by the bones or soft tissues.
+Metastases are common and develop early in the course of the disease.
+Of note, they initially usually don’t cause any symptoms and therefore often go unnoticed (= subclinical).
+Although at the time of diagnosis less than 15% of dogs will show detectable metastases on radiographs, micrometastases are likely present in about 90% of dogs.
+This tumour type usually metastasizes via the blood, but in rare cases it can also be found in the local lymph nodes.
+The lungs are the most reported location for metastases, followed by other bones or soft tissues.

-This tumour type is most prevalent in average-aged to older dogs (most commonly seen at 7 years), but it has been reported in young (1-2-year-old) dogs as well.
+This tumour type is most prevalent in middle-aged to older dogs (most commonly seen at 7 years), but a (usually very aggressive) form has been reported in very young dogs (1-2 years) as well.

-A higher risk for development of this tumour type was reported for large and giant breeds (Saint-Bernard, Danish Dog, Irish Setter, Dobermann, Rottweiler, German shepherd, Golden retriever).
+A higher risk for development of this tumour type was reported for large and giant breeds (Saint-Bernard, Great Dane, Irish Setter, Dobermann, Rottweiler, German shepherd, Golden retriever).
 As a general rule, large dogs have a greater risk of developing on bone tumour on the limbs, whereas smaller dogs, a greater risk of developing one in (the extension of) the spine (= axial skeleton).

 To be more precise: